jonathank1906/AOOP-Exam/README.md

 ## Singleton
-- A class of which only a single instance can exist
+- A class of which only a single instance can exist.

 ## Facade
-- The primary objective of the Facade pattern is to provide a simplified interface to a complex subsyste, reducing client-side complexity.
+- The primary objective of the Facade pattern is to provide a simplified interface to a complex subsystem, reducing client-side complexity.
+    - Note: The word "interface" in the definition does mean it requires interfaces.
+It can be implemented using regular classes.

 ## Command
 - Is part of the MVVM toolkit